karlp/das-kb4-bara2/hw/r2023-12/README.md

 Not huge, but definitely need to be done to move it forwards as far as a "replacement" goes.

 Also, the ribbon cable mount needs to move left maybe 5mm, to avoid bending it unnecessarily.

+Finally, the USB-C connector shoudl move about 3.5mm down to fit cables better in the keyboard.